 An Immigrant Family's Rise Out of Poverty

 Alex was born at Kaiser Permanente on Sunset Boulevard to Filipino immigrants.
-Alex’s father Pedro, emigrated during the Marcos regime to Los Angeles where he faced the harsh realities of being an immigrant.
+Alex’s father, Pedro, immigrated during the 1970s to Los Angeles where he faced the harsh realities of being an immigrant.
 He washed dishes in restaurants, sold off family heirlooms, and slept on park benches until he saved enough money to reunite the family in Historic Filipinotown.
 Early in Alex’s life, his father became ill with cancer.
 Unable to afford health insurance, his condition rapidly declined and needed to return to the Philippines for care.
 By then, the cancer had spread and he passed away.

 His mother, Encarnacion, a widow with five children to provide for, worked 80 hours a week in convalescent homes.
 Gangs, drugs, and crime were part of the daily happenings in the neighborhoods surrounding the family’s studio apartment.
 Alex chose to spend his time working and focusing on his studies.
 A product of LAUSD’s Dayton Heights Elementary, Lockwood Elementary, Thomas Starr King Middle, and John Marshall High School, Alex took advantage of every opportunity offered to him and earned scholarships to attend California State University Northridge.